Telogen effluvium

 What are the symptoms of telogen effluvium?

-Most people become aware of losing hair in increased amounts.
-This is most noticeable after washing or brushing with more hair being found in the plug hole or on the hairbrush or comb.
+Most people become aware of losing hair when the amount increases.
+This is most noticeable after washing or brushing.
+More hair is usually found in the bath/sink drain of the shower/bath, or on your hairbrush/comb.
 Some people will notice increased hair on the pillow in the morning or around the house.
-Usually there are no symptoms, but occasionally telogen effluvium can be accompanied by tenderness and altered sensations in the scalp, known as trichodynia.
+The onset of hair loss is typically sudden and without warning.
+Usually there are no other symptoms, but occasionally telogen effluvium can be accompanied by tenderness and altered sensations in the scalp.
+This is known as trichodynia.

 What does telogen effluvium look like?

-Hair shedding in telogen effluvium is usually from all over the scalp.
-Hair thickness decreases in the early stages resulting in thinness of hair volume.
+Hair shedding in telogen effluvium usually occurs from all over the scalp.
+You may notice a decrease in hair thickness and loss of hair volume rather than patches.

 How is telogen effluvium diagnosed?